Burnt out and constantly depleted of energy? It’s not a good feeling, but know that you’re not alone.

-Levine is in good company.
-Research suggests that fatigue (or anergia, in medical lingo) runs as high as 50 percent in people 65 and older, compared with rates in the general population, which range from 10 to 25 percent.
+Research suggests that fatigue (or anergia, in medical lingo) runs as high as 50 percent in people 65 and older, compared with rates in the general population that range from 10 to 25 percent.
 It’s even more prevalent among adults living with health conditions that become more common with age, such as heart disease.
 As many as 74 percent of older adults with a chronic illness experience fatigue, a review of studies published in 2021 suggests.

 Yet “fatigue is not a natural consequence of aging,” says Barbara Resnick, codirector of the Biology and Behavior Across the Lifespan Organized Research Center at the University of Maryland School of Nursing.
 “It’s more related to the changes that occur due to age and commonly associated diseases.”

 Fatigue is common when you’re fighting any kind of illness — from infections, like flu or COVID-19, to autoimmune disorders.
 It’s also a side effect of some treatments, such as chemotherapy.

 Beyond that, “all of us feel tired some of the time,” says Suzanne Salamon, M.D., assistant professor of geriatric medicine and primary care at Beth Israel Deaconess Medical Center in Boston.
 “Usually, it goes away, either with sleep or time.”